top of page

 1. Get techy.

 Northern light shows can happen anytime solar conditions are right, but having an app can help you predict when your chances are best.
-We like the Aurora Watch UK or Glendale Skye Aurora apps.
+Our favourite app for predicting the lights is Glendale Aurora Alerts UK, run by Andy, who is based on Skye.
 The Facebook group Aurora Research Scotland is also very helpful.

 2. Be prepared.